kakoytochelik/1cDriveTestHelper/README.en.md

           * `Toggle all`: Toggle the state of **all** active tests in **all** phases.
           * `Toggle phase`: Allows you to toggle tests within a specific phase.
 Located to the right of the enabled test counter.
           * `Defaults`: Reset the state of **all** tests according to their `# PhaseSwitcher_Default:` marker.
-          * `Apply`: Physically moves parameter folders `./test/` for changed tests between directories `tests/RegressionTests/Yaml/Drive/` and `RegressionTests_Disabled/Yaml/Drive/`, thus switching the test state.
+          * `Apply`: Physically moves the parametric folders for the selected tests between directories (to support older versions of build processing; later, the list of tests will be passed as a parameter for processing).
       * Click the pencil button to open the scenario in the editor.
       * **Status bar:** Displays current status (loading, presence of changes, application result).